alangpierce/alangpierce.github.io/source/_posts/2014-07-07-bigbingo-khan-academys-new-bigquery-backed-a-b-testing-framework.markdown

 * If the logs weren't successfully loaded into BigQuery, Step 1 will think that nothing happend in that hour and will silently compute the wrong results.

-All of these problems can be solved by keeping the same queries, but naming tables after their exact contents, including the time that they apply to.
-The background job then takes a particular hour to process, rather than trying to figure out what the "latest" hour is.
+To solve all of these problems, just **include a timestamp in each table's name**.
+The background job then takes as a parameter the particular hour to process, rather than trying to figure out what the "latest" hour is.
 Here's what it would do if you run it with the hour from 6:00 to 7:00 on July 1:

 **Step 1:** Read from `logs_2014_07_01_06` (the logs for 6:00 to 7:00 on July
 1) and write to the table `new_event_totals_logs_2014_07_01_06` (the new events